Silky smooth hardware-accelerated animations run much better than jQuery ones, especially on mobiles

 Adaptive slider suits properly to your webpage, regardless of the screen size

-Run css Slider builder in two distinct settings styles: Basic and Advanced.
+Run css Slider website builder in two distinct settings styles: Basic and Advanced.
 Select from several integrated layout looks to keep things real simple, or dive in to edit the settings any way you'd enjoy for complete control.

 You can forget overweight and slow-moving jQuery containing a great deal of unused code